openenergymonitor/guide/source/setup/index.markdown

 Both the emonPi and emonBase based systems support receiving data from up to 30 wireless 433MHz radio nodes, including multiple emontx units and emonTH temperature and humidity nodes.

 **6. Wired temperature sensing with RJ45 DS18B20 sensors**<br>
 Both the emonPi and emonTx support wired temperature sensing using the RJ45 socket.
-The emonTx includes a terminal block for DS18B20 sensors without the RJ45 socket.
+The emonTx includes a terminal block for DS18B20 sensors without the RJ45 plug.
+The terminal block can also be used for the pulse input.

 **7. Pulse counting?**<br>
 Both the emonPi and emonTx support a single pulse counting input using the RJ45 socket.